Akzo Nobel reshapes business with 10 billion euro sale

 Akzo will try to strengthen its position in promising markets such as powder coatings, which showed 10 percent global growth last year, the CEO said.
 Akzo also expects its sales of decorative paints in China and Europe to increase.

-Shares rose 2.9 percent to 77.28 euros by 1300 GMT.
-That is still well short of the figure of around 95 euros in the cash and share offer from PPG last year.
+Shares rose 2.7 percent to 77.70 euros.
+That is well short of the figure of around 95 euros in the cash and share offer from PPG last year.

 Analyst Wim Hoste of KBC said the sale price for Specialty Chemicals represented a multiple of 9.8 times core earnings, “which is a bit higher ... than we were banking on.”